Madonna: 1958–1978: Early life

-Madonna Louise Ciccone was born on August 16, 1958, in Bay City, Michigan, to Catholic parents Madonna Louise (née Fortin) and Silvio Anthony "Tony" Ciccone.
+Madonna Louise Ciccone was born in Bay City, Michigan, on August 16, 1958, to Roman Catholic parents Madonna Louise (née Fortin) and Silvio Anthony "Tony" Ciccone.
 Her father's parents were Italian emigrants from Pacentro while her mother was of French-Canadian descent.
-Tony Ciccone worked as an optics engineer for Chrysler and General Dynamics on military projects.
+Tony Ciccone worked as an optics engineer for Chrysler Defense and its successor, General Dynamics Land Systems, on military projects.
 Since Madonna had the same name as her mother, family members called her "Little Nonnie".
-Her mother died of breast cancer on December 1, 1963.
-She later adopted Veronica as a confirmation name when getting confirmed in the Catholic Church in 1966.
-Madonna was raised in the Detroit suburbs of Pontiac and Avon Township (now Rochester Hills), alongside her two older brothers, Anthony and Martin, and three younger siblings, Paula, Christopher, and Melanie.
-In 1966, Tony married the family's housekeeper Joan Gustafson.
-They had two children, Jennifer and Mario.
-Madonna resented her father for getting remarried and began rebeling against him, which strained their relationship for many years afterward.
+Her mother died of breast cancer on December 1, 1963, when Madonna was five years old.
+Madonna grew up in the Detroit suburbs of Pontiac and Avon Township (now Rochester Hills), alongside her two older brothers—Anthony (1956–2023) and Martin (born 1957)—and three younger siblings—Paula (born 1959), Christopher (1960–2024), and Melanie (born 1962).
+Madonna adopted Veronica as a confirmation name upon receiving the sacrament in the Catholic Church in 1966.

+Tony married the family's housekeeper, Joan Gustafson, that same year.
+They were married for 58 years until Joan's death in 2024, and had three children: Joey (who died shortly after his 1967 birth from a heart defect), Jennifer (born 1968), and Mario (born 1969).

 Madonna attended St. Frederick's and St. Andrew's Catholic Elementary Schools, and West Middle School.
-She was known for her high grade point average and achieved notoriety for her unconventional behavior.
-Madonna would perform cartwheels and handstands in the hallways between classes, dangle by her knees from the monkey bars during recess, and pull up her skirt during class—all so that the boys could see her underwear.
+She was known for her high grade point average (GPA) and achieved notoriety for her unconventional behavior.
+Madonna would perform cartwheels and handstands in the hallways between classes, dangle by her knees from the monkey bars during recess, and pull up her skirt during class—all so that the boys could see her panties.
 She later admitted to seeing herself in her youth as a "lonely girl who was searching for something.
 I wasn't rebellious in a certain way.
 I cared about being good at something.
-I didn't shave my underarms and I didn't wear make-up like normal girls do.
+I didn't shave under my arms and I didn't wear make-up like normal girls do.
 But I studied and I got good grades...
 I wanted to be somebody."